Elite Baseball Official Rulebook

 1. Head to Head

 2. Runs allowed

 3. Runs differential

 Pool play games are allowed to end in a tie.
 Regardless of time, if a game ends after 7 innings in a tie no new inning will start.
-If there is a tie at the end of time or 7 innings in a championship round game we will go to the international tie breaker where the last recorded out will start the inning at 2nd base.
+If there is a tie at the end of time or 7 innings in a championship round game, we will go to the international tie breaker where the last recorded out will start the inning at 2nd base with 1 out.

 Championship/ Consolation Rd